How to Be Single: Production

+Development and casting

 The film rights for the Liz Tuccillo novel were purchased in 2008, the same year as the book's publication.
 Drew Barrymore was initially attached to direct however she was replaced in 2013 with Christian Ditter.

 Lily Collins was in early talks on February 24, 2014, to join the cast of the film.
 Alison Brie was in talks to join the film on June 19, 2014.
 Dakota Johnson, Rebel Wilson, and Leslie Mann were all cast in the film on January 29, 2015.
 Damon Wayans Jr. was added to the cast on March 6, 2015.
 Jason Mantzoukas and Nicholas Braun were also cast, on April 14, 2015; Braun played the love interest of Johnson's character, while Mantzoukas played the love interest of Brie's.
 Anders Holm was cast as Tom, and Saturday Night Live performer Colin Jost was also cast in a supporting role.
 Dan Stevens was also cast, but dropped out due to scheduling conflicts in favour of Beauty and The Beast.

+Filming

 Principal photography began on April 20, 2015, in New York City, and ended on June 25, 2015.